 They have the perfect gift card for 8-year-olds called the “Happy Kid Gift Card.”
 It can be used in-store at multiple US retailers: Rainforest Cafe, Jamba Juice, Buy Buy Baby, Gymboree, and Regal Cinemas.
 So, if you want to spoil them with a fun dining experience, simple treat, toys, clothes, or a movie, this one card has you covered!
 Or you could do ALL of them (which my daughter said sounds amazing!).
 They offer several other “Happy Cards” options too.

 Giving the gift of learning is something I’m rather passionate about as a homeschool mom.
 But, even if you don’t homeschool, it’s fun to supplement your child’s learning with educational tools, games, and activities.
+Young girls love these magazines because they are so fun!

 A great way to keep your kid learning and reading and having fun is ordering a Highlights Magazine Subscription!